juanpablos/academic-kickstart/content/authors/admin/_index.md

   url: "http://www.uchile.cl/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Master's student at the University of Chile, interested in Software Engineering, Machine Learning and Data Science.
 When not in front of my computer I am playing rithm games, studying Japanese or building mechanical keyboards.
+Currently I am working as a Backend Engineer at Cornershop.

 interests:
 - Machine Learning